 BEST places TO SEE THE Aurora IN NORWAY – ALTA

-Seeing the Northern Lights in Alta is possible and accessible, which has made this Arctic known as the city of Northern Lights at 70º latitude.
+Seeing the Northern Lights in Alta is possible and accessible, which is why it’s known as the “city of Northern Lights” at 70º latitude.

-Here you can even find hotels specialized in seeing the Northern Lights of Norway.
-One of the most popular is Sorrisniva, from which you can see the Northern Lights from your igloo room.
-The prices are not low, but it looks like a unique experience.
+Here you can even find hotels that specialize in seeing the Northern Lights of Norway.
+One of the most popular is Sorrisniva, where you can see the Northern Lights from your igloo room.
+The prices aren’t low, but it looks like a unique experience.
 You can book your room here.

 BEST PLACE TO SEE THE NORTHERN LIGHTS IN NORWAY – SVALBARD

-Svalbard is the most famous place in Europe for Polar bear watching.
-This archipelago is the northernmost region of Norway located close to the North Pole, at 81º latitude.
+Svalbard is the most famous place in Europe for polar bear watching.
+This archipelago is the northernmost region of Norway and located close to the North Pole, at 81º latitude.

-Most of the islands are uninhabited, but people are living in some areas like Longyearbyen.
+Most of the islands are uninhabited, but people live in some areas like Longyearbyen.

-As we said, most of the tourism in Svalbard is focused on Polar bears, but there are also snowmobile and Northern Lights Tours.
+As I said before, most of the tourism in Svalbard is focused on polar bears, but there are also snowmobile and Northern Lights tours.
 Keep in mind that traveling here is more expensive than other areas like Tromso or Lofoten.

 BEST SITES TO SEE THE BOREAL AURORA IN NORWAY – SENJA

-Although Senja has been in the shadow of Lofoten for many years and has gone somehow unnoticed, in recent years it has gained in popularity as a Northern Lights photographic destination in Norway.
+Although Senja has been in the shadow of Lofoten for many years and somehow gone unnoticed, in recent years, it has gained popularity as a Northern Lights photographic destination in Norway.

-The landscapes are similar to those of Lofoten, with sharp and rugged fjords and picturesque fishing villages, with the advantage that it is not as crowded as the Lofoten Islands.
+The landscapes are similar to those of Lofoten, with rugged fjords and picturesque fishing villages, with the advantage that it is not as crowded as the Lofoten Islands.